awsdocs/amazon-inspector-user-guide/doc_source/inspector_agents-on-win.md

 **To configure proxy support on an EC2 instance with a running agent**

 1. To configure proxy support, the version of the Amazon Inspector agent that is running on your EC2 instance must be 1\.0\.0\.59 or later\.
-If you enabled the auto\-update process for the agent, you can verify that your agent's version is 1\.0\.0\.59 or later by using the [Starting or Stopping an Amazon Inspector Agent or Verifying That the Agent is Running](#stop-start-windows) procedure\.
-If you didn't enable the auto\-update process for the agent, you must install the agent on this EC2 instance again by following the [Installing the Agent on a Windows\-based EC2 Instance](inspector_installing-uninstalling-agents.md#install-windows) procedure\.
+If you enabled the auto\-update process for the agent, you can verify that your agent's version is 1\.0\.0\.59 or later by using the [Starting or stopping an Amazon Inspector agent or verifying that the agent is running](#stop-start-windows) procedure\.
+If you didn't enable the auto\-update process for the agent, you must install the agent on this EC2 instance again by following the [Installing the agent on a Windows\-based EC2 instance](inspector_installing-uninstalling-agents.md#install-windows) procedure\.

 1. Open the registry editor \(`regedit.exe`\)\.